-Exceeds Expectations 4 Meets Expectations 3 Approaching Expectations 2 Falls Below Expectations 1 model principles of self-awareness, reflective practice, transparency, and ethical behavior as a detailed leadership response to an ethical dilemma; and analyzes the leadership decision The candidate sufficiently describes discussion with a colleague to formulate a leadership response to an ethical dilemma; and analyzes the leadership decision, explaining established ethical standards and practices. with a colleague to formulate a leadership response to an ethical dilemma; and analyzes the leadership decision, explaining established to an ethical dilemma; and ELCC 5.4 Candidates understand and can evaluate the potential moral and legal consequences of decision making in the school.
-(20%) four ethical lenses to analyze the case, and clearly demonstrates a commitment to confidentiality, sensitivity to diverse interests, and respect The candidate applies the code of ethics and three ethical lenses to analyze the case, and demonstrates a commitment to confidentiality, sensitivity to diverse interests, and respect for rights, dignity, and integrity of others. limited application of ethical lenses to promote social justice within a school to ensure that individual their code to resolve an ethical dilemma through decision making that promotes social justice in the use their code to resolve an ethical making that promotes social justice in the The candidate does not demonstrate the capacity to use their code to resolve an ethical dilemma through decision making that promotes social justice in the best interests of the candidate.
+Exceeds Expectations 4 Meets Expectations 3 Approaching Expectations 2 Falls Below Expectations 1 ELCC 5.2 Candidates understand and can model principles of self-awareness, reflective practice, transparency, and ethical behavior as related to their roles within the school.
+(20%) discussion with a colleague to formulate a detailed leadership response to an ethical dilemma; and analyzes the leadership decision demonstrating specific The candidate sufficiently describes discussion with a colleague to formulate a leadership response to an ethical dilemma; and analyzes the leadership decision, explaining established ethical standards and practices.
+The candidate poorly describes discussion with a colleague to formulate a leadership response to an ethical dilemma; and analyzes the leadership decision, explaining established ethical standards and practices. to an ethical dilemma; and ELCC 5.4 Candidates understand and can evaluate the potential moral and legal consequences of decision making in the school.
+(20%) four ethical lenses to analyze the case, and clearly demonstrates a commitment to confidentiality, sensitivity to diverse interests, and respect for rights, dignity, and The candidate applies the code of ethics and three ethical lenses to analyze the case, and demonstrates a commitment to confidentiality, sensitivity to diverse interests, and respect for rights, dignity, and integrity of others.
+The candidate makes limited application of the code of ethics and the ethical lenses to analyze the case, and fails to clearly demonstrate a commitment to confidentiality, sensitivity to diverse interests, and respect for rights, dignity, and integrity of others.
+The candidate fails to apply either the code of ethics or the ethical lenses to analyze the case and fails to demonstrate a commitment to confidentiality, sensitivity to diverse interests, and respect for rights, dignity, and integrity of others. promote social justice within a school to ensure that individual candidate needs astute capacity to use their code to resolve an ethical dilemma through decision making that promotes social justice in the best interests of the The candidate demonstrates a general capacity to use their code to resolve an ethical dilemma through decision making that promotes social justice in the best interests of the candidate.
+The candidate demonstrates a limited capacity to use their code to resolve an ethical dilemma through decision making that promotes social justice in the best interests of the candidate.
+The candidate does not demonstrate the capacity to use their code to resolve an ethical dilemma through decision making that promotes social justice in the best interests of the candidate.